-Our enterprise-class load testing platform offers flexible cloud-based testing for the most complex systems.
+Our enterprise-class load testing solution offers flexible cloud-based testing for the most complex web applications.

 The Importance of Web Application Performance Testing

 The performance of your web applications can affect your bottom line more than you think.
 With so many options for customers today, you may only get one opportunity to make that first good impression.
 A recent survey by Google analyzed 11 million mobile ads’ landing pages across 213 countries.
 The results revealed that if page load times take more than five seconds, the probability a user bouncing increases 90 percent.
 They also found that as the number of elements on a page, such as images, titles, and text, increases from 400 to 6,000, the probability of conversion drops 95 percent.
-If your application or site doesn’t meet your customers’ expectations, they will immediately try to find a faster, more efficient alternative, likely never to return.
-It’s as simple as that.
+If your application or site does not meet your customers’ expectations, they will immediately try to find a faster, more efficient alternative, likely never to return.
+It is as simple as that.